34 Fundamentals of Propulsion Systems

 All flight vehicles require a propulsion system to sustain flight, the only exception being a glider or a sailplane.
 The term propulsion means creating a force to propel some system forward.
 For example, a propulsion system for an aircraft, which is called an air-breathing propulsion system, consists of a mechanical power source (i.e., an engine of some kind) and a propulsor capable of doing work on the air to increase its momentum and converting this engine power into a propulsive force.
 This can be done using a jet efflux, as shown in the figure below, or by a propeller’s action on the air.
 Increasing the time rate of change of momentum of the fluid as it goes through the propulsion system produces the thrust to propel the aircraft forward.

-An air-breathing engine must produce enough thrust to overcome the aircraft’s aerodynamic drag and propel it through the air at the required airspeed.
+An air-breathing engine must produce enough thrust to overcome the aircraft’s aerodynamic drag and propel it forward.

 In the case of a rocket engine, which is a non-air-breathing propulsion system, thrust is produced by expelling high-speed gases that are a product of the combustion of a fuel and oxidizer out of a nozzle, as shown in the figure below.
 For a launch vehicle, sufficient thrust is needed to overcome the vehicle’s weight, give the payload the required energy, and ultimately accelerate the payload into orbit.
 In each case, the principles of thrust production must be in accordance with Newton’s laws and the conservation of mass, momentum, and energy.

-A rocket engine needs sufficient excess thrust to overcome a launch vehicle’s weight and accelerate it into space.
+A rocket engine needs sufficient excess propulsive thrust to overcome a launch vehicle’s weight and accelerate the payload into space.

 Learning Objectives